-IFRS 9 Financial Instruments: In November 2009, International Accounting Standards Board issued IFRS 9, Financial Instruments: Recognition and Measurement, to reduce the complexity of the current rules on financial instruments as mandated in IAS 39.
+IFRS 9 Financial Instruments: In November 2009, the International Accounting Standards Board issued IFRS 9, Financial Instruments: Recognition and Measurement, to reduce the complexity of the current rules on financial instruments as mandated in IAS 39.
 The effective date for IFRS 9 is annual periods beginning on or after January 1, 2013 with early adoption permitted.
 IFRS 9 has fewer classification and measurement categories as compared to IAS 39 and has eliminated the categories of held to maturity, available for sale and loans and receivables.
 Further it eliminates the rule-based requirement of segregating embedded derivatives and tainting rules pertaining to held to maturity investments.
 For an investment in an equity instrument which is not held for trading, IFRS 9 permits an irrevocable election, on initial recognition, on an individual share-by-share basis, to present all fair value changes from the investment in other comprehensive income.
 No amount recognized in other comprehensive income would ever be reclassified to profit or loss.
-The company is required to adopt IFRS 9 by accounting year commencing April 1, 2014.
+IFRS 9, was further amended in October 2010, and such amendment introduced requirements on accounting for financial liabilities.
+This amendment addresses the issue of volatility in the profit or loss due to changes in the fair value of an entity's own debt.
+It requires the entity, which chooses to measure a liability at fair value, to present the portion of the fair value change attributable to the entity's own credit risk in the other comprehensive income.
+The company is required to adopt IFRS 9 by accounting year commencing April 1, 2013.
 The company is currently evaluating the requirements of IFRS 9, and has not yet determined the impact on the consolidated financial statements.